chinamike65/hugo-tuolesi/content/book4/book4en.md

 (5) Charitable Giving

-2. Paramita of Moral Integrity
+2. Paramita of Discipline

 (1) Abstinence

 (2) Benefit all sentient beings

-(3) The Dharma Precepts of Receiving Goodness
+(3) The Dharma Precepts of Virtue

-3. Paramita of Renunciation
+3. Paramita of Patience

 (1) Tolerance of Pain